semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 fact that you want to allow or disallow automatic index creation for the indices' names pattern that match the regex.
 For example :
 `action.auto_create_index: -game, +game_of, -*` will disallow automatic index creation for indices' names beginning with "game" (*-game*), but allow automatic index creation for indices' names beginning with "game_of" (*+game_of*), and finally, the `-*` will disallow automatic index creation for every other patterns.

+#### Dynamic Mapping

+Before we dive into defining our own mapping, it is important to understand **dynamic mapping**, how it works, and what we can configure.

+##### Type detection

+When you're inserting data into Elasticsearch, they are formatted with JSON structure.
+Elasticsearch is able to automatically guess the type of each fields : numbers, string, booleans.
+Indeed, numbers are defined with digits, strings are surrounded by quotes, and boolean are specific words.
+This behavior is called **type detection**.

+But, what if we want this behavior to be a little different ?
+Several options are set by Elasticsearch to customize the type detection.
+For example, we could like digits between quotes to be recognized as numbers (the default behavior is to identify them as strings).

+These parameters are specific to each index.
+It means that the parameters have to be set through the Elasticsearch cluster's API.

+###### Numeric detection

+One of these parameters is the **numeric detection**.
+If the `numeric_detection` parameter is set to `true`, then Elasticsearch will search into strings to find out if the string is a real string, or if it is a number.
+For example, with the **numeric detection** enabled, a string like `"10"` would be considered as a number.

 ***